About

 - Increase the number of bookstores that have an impact on the community;

-- Support overseas projects.
+- Supporting overseas projects.

 Ken and Bessie Adams